 The exact location where the Agulhas and Benguela currents meet is said to “fluctuate seasonally” between Cape Agulhas and Cape Point.
 But the official meeting place, decided by the International Hydrographical Organisation, is unquestionably Cape Agulhas.”
 In the past, I’ve visited and hiked Cape Point – another pristine coastal area.

-“Historically, Cape Agulhas has been known to sailors as particularly hazardous – notorious for winter storms and huge rogue waves that can reach a spectacular height of 30 metres (99 feet).
+“Historically, Cape Agulhas was known to sailors as particularly hazardous – notorious for winter storms and huge rogue waves that can reach a spectacular height of 30 metres (99 feet).
 It’s no surprise that the area is littered with shipwrecks.
 One of which – the Meisho Maru – lies in Agulhas National Park.”

 Many fishermen live in Struisbaai, but it’s also becoming a popular place for tourists and leisure activities like fishing, horseback riding, hiking, paintball, quad biking, diving, and kiteboarding.
 Paintball and kiteboarding are new to me.
 At Struisbaai Harbour, I watched kiteboarders, in awe of their nimble moves!